samjwu/SlurmCommander/README.md

 ## Usage

-Add hostnames for SLURM controller node in `staging.ini`.
+Add hostname for SLURM controller node in `staging.ini`.

 Configure the files and variables the playbook will use based on the role, then run the playbook.